Siding Installation Across Vista, Curtis / Targee, Eastern Bench & Roosevelt Market

 Site setup and protection (Day 1 of work)

-New siding install.
-Proper fastening, expansion gaps, integration with trim.
+New siding install course by course.
+Proper fastening per Hardie HZ5 or LP SmartSide specification, expansion gaps, integration with trim.
 Corner boards, water table, frieze board.
+Brick chimney repointing or refresh integrated when in scope.

 - City of Boise Planning & Development Services — Building, electrical, plumbing, and mechanical permits.
 Online portal and in-person plan check.